 The magical effects are created using lanterns, Christmas lights, light installations, and projections to illuminate and change the appearance of trees and other plant life.
 It even incorporates special technology to make some of the light displays interactive, allowing you to do things like hug a tree to see how the lights respond and change.
 Holiday music is piped in as well, and at the end of the walk, there’s no better way to warm up than by a roaring fire where you can roast marshmallows or drink some hot cocoa.

 Enjoy Family Fun at the Winter WonderFest

 There’s nothing more Chicagoan at Christmas than a visit to the Winter WonderFest at Navy Pier!

-Now celebrating its 19th year, visitors to this joyous festival – which is lavishly decorated in full holiday cheer – can do holiday-themed activities like ice skating at the Chicago Blackhawks skating rink, visit Santa, do an extreme polar obstacle course, climb ice walls, make their own cookies, and much more.
+Visitors to this joyous festival – which is lavishly decorated in full holiday cheer – can do holiday-themed activities like ice skating at the Chicago Blackhawks skating rink, visit Santa, do an extreme polar obstacle course, climb ice walls, make their own cookies, and much more.
 It’s a great place to take the family to celebrate the holidays!

 Take a Ride on the CTA Holiday Train

 In the early 1900s, Chicago was the center of railway travel in the US, and to this day, the city is still very easy to get around and get to via rail.
 So to honor this legacy and get in on the holiday fun, every year the Chicago Transit Authority outfits an entire L metro train to be a moving Christmas spectacular.